adetijani/My-first-tutorial-trial/README.md

 # Adetijani's Desktop!
 Holla!
 My name is Adebowale Tijani
-and welcome to my Github Repo 😇
+and welcome to my first Github Repo 😇